A chinchilla is not like a dog.

 Now that you know what you should be looking for to spot happiness with your chinchilla, let’s talk for a brief moment about a few things you can do to ensure that your chinchilla is getting the attention and love needed to increase happiness and social activity.

-My most significant piece of advice is to make sure you make just a little bit of time each day to interact with your chinchilla.
+My most significant piece of advice on how to make a chinchilla happy is to make sure you make just a little bit of time each day to interact with your pet.

 Chinchillas are very social creatures, and a small amount of effort will go a long way towards making your pet warm up to you and remain happy.

 Always ensure you are providing the healthy diet a chinchilla needs to thrive and make sure that your cage is large enough to accommodate plenty of accessories to promote physical and mental stimulation.

 If your chinchilla is comfortable, gets to act in its natural ways, and gets attention from you, I can nearly guarantee that your chinchilla will be happy for a long time going into the future.

 There you have it.
 It’s as easy as 1,2,3 once you have the proper knowledge and a plan of action.
 Chinchillas are a unique rodent that certainly can bring a lot of joy to any household.

 Use the tips above to understand when your chinchilla is happy or displeased and enjoy the time as the relationship grows.

 Best of luck with your new chinchilla journey.